Giancarlo Quaranta (22 May 1937 – 12 November 2015) played a key role in the long research path that led to the creation of Knowledge and Innovation.

 In the years that followed, his interests spread to various fields of investigation, all linked to the same research programme, which was then formalised in books written or edited by Quaranta, often in collaboration with other authors, or in which he made an original contribution.

 - The role of urbanisation in the growth of social subjectivity, especially in developing countries (Rapport ville-campagne dans le cadre des politiques pour le développement, 1986) and in globalisation processes (Il ritorno della città, 2000);

 - The processes of social integration of skilled migrants and migration (L’integrazione possibile, 2002);

-- Social transformations taking place in Africa, interpreted also in the light of post-industrial modernity (Società africane, 2005)
+- Social transformations taking place in Africa, also interpreted in the light of post-industrial modernity (Società africane, 2005).

 - The interactions between science and society, the development of scientific citizenship and, in particular, the increasing role of technology in the empowerment and cultural development of individuals and social groups (Manuale sui processi di socializzazione della ricerca scientifica e tecnologica, 2005; Knowledge, responsibility and culture: food for thought on science communication, JCOM 6, 2007).